guangleibao/refined-bmc-terraform-example/single-instance-windows-restore-second-volume-from-backup/README.md

 ## BMC Windows VM Creation and Block Device Attach Example ##

++ You must be familiar with example single-instance-windows to use this example.
+It is almost same as example single-instance-windows, except the attached block device is restored from an existing backup.
+Please provide the backup OCID to `block.tf`.
+	- Timeout added, otherwise restoration progress raises exception.
+Restoring is much more slower than creating.

 + Why the process is like this?
 Why not just user_data?
 	- BMC provided Windows image does not comes with cloud-init or opc-init packages(at least currently we don't), user_data you assigned at instance launching will be ignored.
 (Just for Windows, not Linux).
 	- So, for Terraform, we have to use remote execute provisoner to do it.
 (Of course Chef or other management tools are also feasible)